Skip to main content

 disableNotificationWindowFlashbooleanfalseDisable window flashing when there is a notification

 notificationMethodstring"web"Notification method.
-Choices: web, electron
+Choices: web, electron, custom

 defaultNotificationUrgencystring"normal"Default urgency for new notifications.
 Choices: low, normal, critical